 - What is the size and duration of the event?

-- Will your event feature special programmings such as an award ceremony, guest speaker, or fundraiser?
+- Will your event feature special programs like an award ceremony, guest speaker, or fundraiser?

-4. Optimize your event’s website for better usability.
+4. Optimize your event website for better engagement.

 If you don’t have a dedicated website for your event, you may be missing out on more than just a marketing opportunity.
 For example, you could be missing out on brand awareness, consumer reach, customer education opportunities, and even ticket sales.
 In today’s digital age, attendees expect that your event will have some sort of online presence, whether this involves a Facebook page or a full-blown website with app integrations.

 You don’t need to spend an arm and a leg to have a great website.
 Facebook Events, CVENT, and Eventbrite are just a few examples of platforms you can use to create an online presence for your event.
-Whether your event website is large or small, remember to include critical information every attendee should know, including the following:
+Whether your event website is large or small, remember to include critical information every attendee should know.

 To make your website a hit, consider integrating a networking platform into your event website.
 This way, you can engage your attendees before, during, and after the event, as well as answer any questions they may have.